ngocdaothanh/annovention/README.rst

-A fork of http://code.google.com/p/annovention/ that fixes bugs and removes Apache log dependency to keep the library lightweight.
+This is a fork of http://code.google.com/p/annovention/ that fixes bugs and removes Apache log dependency to keep the library lightweight.

-Difference compared to the original Annovention library:
+Differences compared to the original Annovention library:

 * Discoverer can be specified to scan only classes, fields, or methods;
   and to scan only runtime visible or invisible annotations
 * ClasspathDiscoverer has been improved to properly scan all class loaders